devgeniem/dustpress/README.md

 #### get_acf_post()

 This function extends the `get_post()` function with automatic loading of ACF field group data.
-Fields are loaded with the ACF function [`get_fields`](https://www.advancedcustomfields.com/resources/get_fields/) and are returned into the the post object under the key `fields`.
+Fields are loaded with the ACF function [`get_fields`](https://www.advancedcustomfields.com/resources/get_fields/) and are returned to the post object under the key `fields`.
 This function accepts the same arguments as the `get_post()` function and also the argument key `whole_fields`.
-With this argument set to `true` this function returns the field group data as seen in the field group edit screen.
+With this argument set to `true`, this function returns the field group data as seen in the field group edit screen.

 This function has a recursive operation.
-If the argument with the key `recursive` is set to `true`, ACF fields with relational post object data are loaded recursively with full meta and field group data.
+If the argument with the key `max_recursion_level` is set with an integer value, ACF fields with relational post object data are loaded recursively with full meta and field group data.
+The level indicates how many levels of related articles are loaded as full post objects with ACF fields included.
 This recursion also works within the first level of an ACF repeater field.

+*Use the recursion with caution.
+Levels greater than `1` might cause an increase in page load times.*

 ```
 $args = [
   'meta_keys' => null,
-  'recursive' => true
+  'single'    => true
 ];
 \DustPress\Query::get_acf_post( get_the_ID(), $args );
 ```